smitwaman/simple-calculator/README.md

  docker login -u smitwaman

-docker push smitwaman/simple-calculator .
+docker push smitwaman/simple-calculator:v5 .

 And simply using pull command we can run our python project.

-For ex: docker pull smitwaman/simple-calculator:v4
+For ex: docker pull smitwaman/simple-calculator:v5

+for running python code in interactive mode we need to use -t -i with run command

+sudo docker run -it smitwaman/simple-calculator:v5